microsoft/ODBC-Specification/ODBC 4.0.md

 *rowid* ::= *ODBC-esc-initiator* rowid *ODBC-esc-terminator*

 If *rowid* is specified in *return-specification*, the driver adds to the select list the column or columns that uniquely identify each row in the target table (typically the set of columns returned for `SQL_BEST_ROWID` in SQLSpecialColumns).
-These columns can always be used in a select-list or WHERE clause.

-For example, the following s (tatement returns a table containing the columns named "id" and "total" of a newly inserted row:
+For example, the following statement returns a table containing the columns named "id" and "total" of a newly inserted row:

 > {return id from (INSERT INTO table(amount,total) VALUES (2,3))}